Adroiti/docs-for-code-review-tools/Govet-structtags.md

 ## Description

-Struct tags that do not follow the format understood by `reflect.StructTag.Get`.
-Well-known encoding struct tags (json, xml) used with unexported fields.

 This rule checks if conventions for struct field tags are being followed:
 - tags have canonical format
 - json or xml tags are used correctly with unexported fields